RBI is "Best Bank in Central and Eastern Europe" and "Best Bank in Austria”

 - Global Finance and EMEA Finance award numerous prizes to RBI and its group companies

-- CEE-award goes to RBI for the 13th time and fifth time in a row, respectively
+- CEE awards go to RBI for the 14th time and sixth time in a row, respectively

-- All RBI Network Banks honored with EMEA-awards
+- All RBI subsidiary banks honored with EMEA Finance awards

-Raiffeisen Bank International AG (RBI) has received numerous awards from Global Finance and EMEA Finance.
-In Global Finance's "The World's Best Banks 2020" awards, RBI emerged as "Best Bank in Central and Eastern Europe".
-This is the 13th time since 2004 that the financial magazine has awarded RBI this title.
-In addition, RBI’s subsidiaries in Croatia and Ukraine were chosen as "Best Bank" in their respective countries.
+Raiffeisen Bank International AG (RBI) again received numerous awards from both Global Finance and EMEA Finance in their annual banking surveys.
+In Global Finance's "The World's Best Banks 2021" awards, RBI emerged as "Best Bank in Central and Eastern Europe", same as 2017, 2018 and 2020.
+This is the 14th time since 2004 that the financial magazine awarded RBI this important title.
+In addition, RBI’s subsidiaries in Belarus, Bosnia and Herzegovina as well as Romania were chosen as "Best Bank" in their respective countries.

 RBI regards Austria, where it is a leading corporate and investment bank, as well as Central and Eastern Europe (CEE) as its home market.
 13 markets of the region are covered by subsidiary banks.
 Additionally, the RBI Group comprises numerous other financial service providers, for instance in leasing, asset management or M&A.

-Around 47,000 employees service 16.5 million customers through approximately 2,100 business outlets, the by far largest part thereof in CEE.
+Around 45,000 employees service 17.2 million customers through approx. 1,900 business outlets, the by far largest part thereof in CEE.
 RBI's shares are listed on the Vienna Stock Exchange.
-The Austrian Regional Raiffeisen Banks own around 58.8 per cent of the shares, the remainder is in free float.
-Within the Austrian Raiffeisen Banking Group, RBI is the central institute of the Regional Raiffeisen Banks and other affiliated credit institutions.
+The Austrian regional Raiffeisen banks own around 58.8 per cent of the shares, the remainder is in free float.
+Within the Austrian Raiffeisen Banking Group, RBI is the central institute of the regional Raiffeisen banks and other affiliated credit institutions.